Misterblue/opensim-docker/README.md

 that is available at
 [OSCC19 Dockerizing OpenSimulator](https://www.youtube.com/watch?v=-EnTepHqLA4) .

+This is organized into building *images* and *config*s for those images.
+The model is for one to build a Docker image with one of the [OpenSimulator] images in it and, at runtime, choose one of the embedded configurations to run it with.
+The [OpenSimulator] "image" is a built version of the source code and the "config" is the collection of INI files that are used to run it.

-There are two possible images: `opensim-standalone` which is straight [OpenSimulator] 'master' branch, and `opensim-herbal3d` which is [OpenSimulator] built with the [Herbal3d] addon modules.
-These base images can have different runtime configurations which includes running with a seperate [Docker] container for the database (uses [MariaDB]) and/or different [OpenSimulator] configuration files.
+Two images are currently present: `image-opensim` which is a built of the straight [OpenSimulator] 'master' branch, and `image-opensim-herbal3d` which is [OpenSimulator] built with the [Herbal3d] addon modules.
+(Since I'm the Herbal3d main developer, this is how I test it.)

+The Docker images are run using `docker-compose` to set up ports and environment.
+Additionally, if a database server is needed, that is also started and linked to the [OpenSimulator] instance.
+[MariaDB] is used for the external SQL server.

 As an example, to create a standalone version that creates two containers (simulator and database):